-Here is a brief overview of how we measure our jewelry.
+This is a brief overview of how we measure our jewelry here at Xinar.

 Charms & Pendants

 The picture above illustrates how I have determined the size.
-Most of these charm sizes are stated in two dimensions.
-The first dimension is always the width of the casting; the second is the height.
-In rare cases for large three-dimensional charms, I will give a third dimension that being the depth.
-Pendants are measured using the same method.
+The sizes of charms are often expressed in two dimensions.
+The first value refers to the width of the casting, while the second value refers to the height.

 Chains & Bracelets

 Xinar’s chains and bracelets are measured in metric (diameter in mm) and imperial (length in inches).

 What’s the proper way of using a bracelet measurer?